 How does autosomal dominant polycystic kidney disease progress?

 The disease develops very slowly and therefore symptoms and problems usually do not develop until adulthood.
-More and cysts, sometimes up to several hundred, develop over the years.
+More and more cysts develop over the years, sometimes up to several hundred.
 The size of most of the cysts ranges from the size of a pinhead to 2 cm in diameter.
 However, some can become much larger.
 The cysts press on the normal parts of the kidney and gradually replace much of the normal kidney tissue.
 In time, this affects the function of the kidney, as less and less normal kidney tissue is able to clean (filter) the blood.
 In many cases, the function of the kidneys eventually becomes so bad that end-stage kidney disease develops (see below).

 The affected kidneys get bigger.
 Sometimes they become as big as three to four times the normal size and can be felt when a doctor examines your tummy (abdomen).

 However, the extent of cyst formation and kidney damage can vary greatly from person to person.
-About one in three people with ADPKD reach the age of 70 without any serious chronic kidney disease.
+About one in three people with ADPKD reach the age of 70 without any serious CKD.

 What are the initial symptoms of autosomal dominant polycystic kidney disease?